 Reporting facts is something like science.
 There are methods to follow to establish the facts.
 Science has levels of knowledge: observations are required to establish facts or laws, theories are formulated to explain facts and laws and to predict interesting new questions to study.
 Laws are compromised by observations that falsify the law, theories are compromised by failure to explain all the laws or failure of predictions from the theories.

-Broad conclusions about Pastor Rutherford (and Rutledge) are more general statements.
-These correspond with theories in science.
+Based on the facts we may develop a theory.
+Theory represents general statements or conclusions about the pastor in the book.
 Theories are helpful if they provide a clear explanation of a lot of facts.

 Theories can be tested by the amount of truth or falsity they convey.
 If they explain a lot of observations then they are helpful theories.

-Theories and laws can be used to predict facts which are then tested as false or true.
-I am interested in making predictions about the pastor's behavior in the final third of the book based on the observations and theories derived from the first two thirds of the book.
+I will make predictions about the pastor's behavior in the final third of the book based on the observations and theories derived from the first two thirds of the book.
+Call this playful science.

 Books sometimes describe changes in character, personality and attitude in key persons.
 A Christian may soften and repent and turn from his sinful ways.
 The Holy Spirit can convict; hearts can soften; life transformation can happen.
-For the sake of Ralph Rutledge we can hope that Rafe Rutherford softens, gets real and repents.
+Will Rafe Rutherford - the pastor in the book - soften, get real and repent?

 With no change of character we may find further confirmation of the observations and conclusions drawn from the first two-thirds of the book.